natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

       --db DB_FILE  db name
       -s            add switch data if set, else add normal data

-If you pass several files, they’ll be on the list.
-And since the add() function simply displays file names, the output is:
+If you pass several files, they’ll be in the list.
+And since add() function simply displays file names, the output is:

 ::